 Julia and her team are proud to break down barriers to civic engagement.
 Their day-to-day work involves mobilizing BizFed members to testify at meetings, craft advocacy content, front media campaigns and engage directly with lawmakers and regulators.
 By equipping members to take swift action on issues across all policy areas, BizFed has helped put roofs over more heads, advance programs that fill gaps in mental health care, create good-paying jobs for all levels of educational attainment and secure funding for water, transportation, broadband, education and other vital investments.

 Julia's communications operation also serves the 501(c)(3) BizFed Institute and BizFed PAC, the only business political action committee focused on local elections in all 88 cities across Los Angeles County.
 She volunteers as a media and communications advisor for the New California Coalition, a statewide civic movement focused on solving California's livability, affordability and sustainability issues with a common-sense approach.

-Julia is still telling solution-focused stories.
-When BizFed announced its multiagency homelessness initiative, Julia moved quickly to set up interviews and develop day-of-air angles for reporters from FOX11 and ABC7.
+Julia is still telling solution-focused stories for local television audiences.
+When BizFed announced its multi-agency homelessness initiative on the 15th anniversary of its founding, Julia hustled to set up interviews, advance day-of-air angles and find compelling live shot locations for reporters from FOX11 and ABC7.